How to make a solar warranty claim in Perth: panels, inverters, and workmanship

 Step 1: Identify the issue category

-Performance problem (not generating expected output): Start with your monitoring data and compare to expected generation for the season (use the month-by-month guide for Perth).
-If underperformance is consistent and not weather-related, investigate further.
+Performance problem (not generating expected output): Start with your monitoring data.
+Compare to expected generation for the season.
+If the underperformance is consistent and not weather-related, investigate further.
+Solar panel degradation has a month-by-month Perth context guide.

-Equipment fault (error codes, inverter not running, visible damage): Inverter faults → inverter manufacturer or installer.
-Physical panel damage → your installer for initial assessment.
+Equipment fault (error codes, inverter not running, visible damage): Inverter faults go to the inverter manufacturer or your installer.
+Physical panel damage goes to your installer for initial assessment.

 Step 2: Contact your installer first